eficode/robotframework-oxygen/readme.md

 python --version
 ```

-Upgrade the python version if python version is less than `3.0`.
+Upgrade the python version if python version is less than `Python 3.0`.
 Follow the link for [python3](https://realpython.com/installing-python/) installation.

 ### Installing